More about Planswell

 Sales tax

-Florida has a 6% sales tax, whereas Arizona’s is 5.6%, which is fairly negligible.
+Florida has a 6% sales tax, whereas Arizona’s is 5.6%.
+This difference is fairly negligible.
 If, like the average American, you spend $32,000 per year on goods and services (according to the Bureau of Labor Statistics), you’re only spending an extra $128 per year living in Florida instead of Arizona.

 Income tax